Azure/fleet/docs/howtos/envelope-object.md

       sideEffects: None
 ```

-## Propagating an envelope configmap from hub cluster to member cluster:
+## Propagating an Envelope ConfigMap from Hub cluster to Member cluster:

 We will now apply the example envelope object above on our hub cluster, which belongs to a namespace called `app` .
 Then we use a `ClusterResourcePlacement` object to propagate the resource from hub to a member cluster named `kind-cluster-1`.